Dev-Dominic/AnalyzeInstagramPages/README.md

 It shall output a csv file which can be accessed or edited through a normal text editor or a spreadsheet application such as Microsoft Excel or Google Docs.
 Where each account's name will be given an ID and paired with their relevant account data.

+## Limitations
+	* Currently base code only retrieves the first 24 posts
+	* Numbers scrapped from the web pages are not the accurate counts
+	* Mix of video views and likes in the case of a media post with video